sim51/react-sigma/README.md

 ## How to install

-The package is not yet on npm, so you have to install it directly from the repository.
-Moreover, you have to install the peer dependencies that you need.

-So if you want to install the full package, this is the command line :
+You need to install this library and its peer dependencies :

 ```bash
 $> npm install sigma graphology graphology-layout-forceatlas2 react-sigma-v2